grafana/agent/docs/sources/flow/concepts/components.md

 For example, the `local.file` component is responsible for retrieving the contents of files on disk.

-Components are specified in the configuration file by first providing the component's name with a user-specified label, and then by providing arguments to configure the component:
+Components are specified in the configuration file by first providing the component's name with a user-specified label, and then by providing arguments to configure the component.

 ```river
 discovery.kubernetes "pods" {